 Yes, it was accepted and implemented by these two markets.
 I can’t really control that.
 The goal has always been to make a currency that’s privacy-centric and is more for mass consumer base types of things.
 It’s not just for buying drugs online.

 Despite the accusations, Duffield makes a valid argument.
 Privacy is a big deal on the Internet.
 Yet, cryptocurrency has been well known as a method for purchasing illegal substances, and was one of the big reasons why Bitcoin rose in popularity and usage.
 Perhaps it’s now Darkcoin’s time to grow and be used for purposes other than illicit activities.
-Just remember that All Business Technologies doesn’t endorse such activities concerning cryptocurrency of any kind.
+Just remember that COMPANYNAME doesn’t endorse such activities concerning cryptocurrency of any kind.